Bad backlinks can cause you some serious grief.

 But it was never intended to be the first line of defense.

 That’s why you should always pursue manual link removal before disavowing.

 The best way to do that is to send a friendly email to the owner of the site requesting that they remove the link that’s low quality.

-If, after a couple of attempts, they’re still unwilling to remove it, then disavowing the link is the logical next step.
+If, after a couple of attempts, they’re still unwilling to remove it, that’s when disavowing the link is the logical next step.

-And that’s when knowing how to use the Disavow Tool comes into play.
+And when knowing how to use the Disavow Tool really comes into play.

 Disavow Links Guide: How to Eliminate Bad Links, for Good